AlternativeFFFF/Alt-F4/submissions/nauvian-perspective-bentham/nauvian-perspective-bentham.md

 Back in 2019, Xisuma tried a Factorio series again but hit that same problem that many other Factorio content creators have with the game - that it is too slow, so without having to put loads of effort into the editing, the content does not contain the same high entertainment standard than other games he plays like Minecraft.

 > "Minecraft feels endless.
 This is because your own creativity is what you put into game, you make the experience.
 Factorio on the other hand has a tech tree, creative direction and path to follow.
 To step outside of that you need to be really good at math and planning for the advanced mega base concepts which I am not."

 The series did end up as a flop and since then he never touched the game again.
-This is unfor
+This is unfortunate because he is known for making relaxed and fun videos and it would have been great to have him an active part of our community.
+However, it's only fair since it's his job to create entertaining content for his target audience and the Factorio series just had no success on his channel.

+When I asked if Xisuma might play Factorio again, maybe when the Expansion drops;

+> "I am definitely interested in playing it again.
+A DLC would be a good excuse to get back into it.

+## Closing thought
+Both Xisumavoid and Bentham contributed significantly to the Factorio's history.
+When Factorio was still relatively unknown they brought new players to the game.
+They were part of the first generation of Factorio content creators and players, and they might have even indirectly brought **you** to the game.